noxtgm/discord-temp-voice/README.md

 # Temp Voice Discord Bot

 Source code for the bot on my Discord server hosted on Autocode.
-It features the creation of temporary channels when joining a lobby voice channel.
+It features the creation of temporary channels when a user joins a lobby voice channel.
+Once they are empty, the temporary channels are removed automatically.

 > [!CAUTION]
 > This project was originally made on a bot hosting website called Autocode which has shut down since April 26th, 2024.